spsforks/SCons-scons-wiki/SCons-Performance.md

 ## Repositories

-All the results of the following discussion can be downloaded as `hg` (Mercurial) repo from [https://github.com/SCons/scons-performance/tree/master/testresults](https://github.com/SCons/scons-performance/tree/master/testresults).
+All the results of the following discussion can be downloaded as a git repo from [https://github.com/SCons/scons-performance/tree/master/testresults](https://github.com/SCons/scons-performance/tree/master/testresults).
 In separate folders you can find the raw result data and the scripts that were used to run the examples.
 Look out for `README.rst` or `overview.rst` files, they contain some additional info about how things work and what the single subdirectories contain.

 Additionally, I created a separate SCons testsuite which is available at [https://github.com/SCons/scons-performance/tree/master/testsuite](https://github.com/SCons/scons-performance/tree/master/testsuite).
 It comprises several real-life projects, control scripts, and the supporting `sconstest` package for running all the timings and profilings.